Beginner’s guide to indoor cycling: all you need to get started

 An athlete's training schedule in TrainerRoad's adaptive training feature

-In order to plan your winter training, think about the timing and regularity of your sessions.
+To plan your training, think about the timing and regularity of your sessions.

 The time of day when you work out is largely going to be determined by what fits in with your lifestyle and preferences.

 Some people find they work out better in the morning, others in the evening.
-If you’ve got other commitments such as work, family, socialising, hobbies and so on, it may be a case of fitting in a session when you can.
+If you’ve got other commitments, it may be a case of fitting in a session when you can.

 A good baseline to aim for is three 30 to 40-minute focused sessions a week, with some longer rides outside on the weekend or your days off work.

 Most of all, pace yourself, particularly if you are just getting started.
-You don't want to go full bore and tire yourself out – overtraining is still very much a risk, even if you're training indoors.
+You don't want to tire yourself out – indoor cycling can still lead to overtraining.

 It's better to start at a sustainable level and keep it going, then up the duration or frequency of training when you feel you can handle more.